This time-lapse video shows how the construction of the Golden Eagle development is proceeding.

 First oil production is forecast for late 2014 and the development is expected to have an initial gross production rate of up to 70,000 barrels of oil equivalent per day (boe/d) (about 26,000 boe/d net to Nexen).

 The facilities being built at Golden Eagle can act as a future hub for tiebacks.
-For example, in 2013 Nexen received regulatory approval to develop the Solitaire Field, which is located about four kilometres east of Golden Eagle.
-Solitaire is expected to produce eight million barrels of oil which will be processed at Golden Eagle.
-Field installation is expected to begin in mid-2014, with first oil production expected in 2015.
+For example, in 2013 Nexen received regulatory approval to develop the Solitaire Field, which is located about four kilometres northeast of Golden Eagle.
+Solitaire is expected to produce eight million barrels of oil that will be processed at Golden Eagle.
+Solitaire will be connected to the Golden Eagle manifold with facilities installation expected to begin in mid-2014.
+First oil production is expected in 2015.

 We hold significant acreage around the Golden Eagle development that we’ll continue to assess with ongoing exploration drilling.